Please note, this page is currently being updated, so some links and information may be missing. Thank you for your patience.

-Cavaliers are a small to medium dog breed, growing to a height of 30-33cm at the shoulder and a mass of 5.9kg to 5.2kg.
+Cavaliers are a small to medium dog breed, growing to a height of 30-33cm at the shoulder and a weight of 4 to 8kg.

 Cavaliers are average shedders.
 They don't need any special trimming or clippering.
 The feathered hair on the ears and legs is prone to tangling, so check those areas frequently for mats that need to be gently combed out.
 Trim the hair between the pads on the feet and clean your Cavalier's ears regularly.